awsdocs/amazon-comprehend-developer-guide/doc_source/tutorial-reviews-create-role.md

    }
    ```

 1. To create the IAM role, run the following AWS CLI command\.
-The command creates an IAM role called `comprehend-access-role` and attaches the trust policy to the role\.
+The command creates an IAM role called `AmazonComprehendServiceRole-access-role` and attaches the trust policy to the role\.
 Replace `path/` with your local computer's path to the JSON document\.

    ```
-   aws iam create-role --role-name comprehend-access-role --assume-role-policy-document file://path/comprehend-trust-policy.json
+   aws iam create-role --role-name AmazonComprehendServiceRole-access-role --assume-role-policy-document file://path/comprehend-trust-policy.json
    ```
 **Tip**
 If you get an Error parsing parameter message, the path to your JSON trust policy file is probably incorrect\.
 Provide the relative path to the file based on your home directory\.

 1. Copy the Amazon Resource Name \(ARN\) and save it in a text editor\.
-The ARN has a format similar to `arn:aws:iam::123456789012:role/comprehend-access-role`\.
+The ARN has a format similar to `arn:aws:iam::123456789012:role/AmazonComprehendServiceRole-access-role`\.
 You need this ARN to run Amazon Comprehend analysis jobs\.

 ## Attach an IAM Policy to the IAM Role<a name="tutorial-reviews-create-role-policy"></a>